f3at/feat/doc/cycle-9.rst

   to snake case, to match to convention used in FEAT (update service scripts).
   Also this module no longer adds options on his own (remove run.add_options call).
+* Agents now remember what resource have been allocated for them by the host agent.
+This should simplify the restart procedure of worker agent.
+With correct implementation of its initiate() and startup() it should be possible to change his restart strategy to RestartStrategy.globally (the correct allocation will be created).